 Apply early to residence — you don't need to wait for your program acceptance!

 Living in a Sheridan residence is perhaps the easiest way to begin your transition to Sheridan.
 It will provide you with the opportunity to quickly make lasting friendships, the comfort of living at a ‘home away from home,’ and the convenience of everything you need to live and study happily.
-Our residence team has introduced a number of safety and cleaning protocols to support our students’ well-being.

 Why live in residence?